SkorchedEU/GTNH-Guide-Pack/ContributionGuide.md

 # Working on Guides for GTNH with GitHub Desktop
 GuideNH works using a mixture of common languages as outlined below:
-- MDX - A markdown format that allows writing of JSX in markdown documents.
-For the majority of content, this can be seen as just markdown with some special tags with some in game uses (see below for more)
+- [MDX](https://mdxjs.com/) - A markdown format that allows writing of JSX in markdown documents.
+For the majority of content, this can be seen as standard markdown with some additional tags for in-game usage (see below for more).
-- YAML (frontmatter) - A markup language used to add metadata at the top of each markdown file to designate navigation data, title and more.
+- [YAML](https://yaml.org/) ([frontmatter](https://dev.to/dailydevtips1/what-exactly-is-frontmatter-123g)) - A markup language used to add metadata at the top of each markdown file to designate navigation data, titles, categories, and more.
-- SNBT - A minecraft specific data format primarily used as a representation of NBT data to be imported into the guide.
-Primarily used to add 3D structures into the guide pages
+- [SNBT](https://minecraft.wiki/w/NBT_format#SNBT_format) - A Minecraft-specific data format used as a representation of NBT data to be imported into the guide.
+Primarily used to add 3D structures into the guide pages.
-- JSON - A readable (ish) text format for storing data in object form.
+- [JSON](https://www.json.org/json-en.html) - A readable (ish) text format for storing data in object form.
 Used primarily for storing the keyframes of "Ponder" animations.

 ## Getting Started
 The general file layout of a guide with a single page is as follows: